-- Adjust aeration type and frequency to be appropriate for turfgrass location, conditions, and weather. - Perform routine vertical mowing to stimulate lateral growth, promote an upright growth habit, and smoother putting surface. - Core aeration involves the removal of small cores or plugs from the soil profile.
+- Adjust aeration type and frequency to be appropriate for turfgrass location, conditions, and weather. - Perform routine vertical mowing to stimulate lateral growth, promote an upright growth habit, and smoother putting surface. - ♦ Core aeration involves the removal of small cores or plugs from the soil profile.
 Cores are usually 0.25- to 0.75-inch diameter.
 Annual core aeration programs should be designed to remove 15%-20% of the surface area.
-High-traffic areas may require a minimum of two to four core aerations annually. - Core aeration should be conducted only when grasses are actively growing to aid in quick recovery of surface density. - Vary depth of aeration events by incorporating varying length tines to prevent the development of compacted layers in the soil profile as a result of cultivation. - Solid tines cause less disturbance to the turf surface and can be used to reduce compaction and soften surface hardness during months when the growth rate of grasses has been reduced. - Deep-drill aeration creates deep holes in the soil profile through the use of drill bits.
+High-traffic areas may require a minimum of two to four core aerations annually. - Core aeration should be conducted only when grasses are actively growing to aid in quick recovery of surface density. - Vary depth of aeration events by incorporating varying length tines to prevent the development of compacted layers in the soil profile as a result of cultivation. - ♦ Solid times cause less disturbance to the turf surface and can be used to reduce compaction and soften surface hardness during months when the growth rate of grasses has been reduced. - ♦ Deep-drill aeration creates deep holes in the soil profile through the use of drill bits.
 Soil is brought to the surface and distributed into the canopy.
 Holes can be backfilled with new root-zone materials if a drill-and-fill machine is used.
 These machines allow the replacement of heavier soils with sand or other materials to improve water infiltration into the soil profile. - Slicing and spiking reduce surface compaction and promote water infiltration with minimal surface damage. - Slicing is faster than core aeration but is less effective.
 Slicing is best accomplished on moist soils.

-- A spiker can break up crusts on the soil surface, disrupt algae layers, and improve water infiltration. - Vertical mowing can be incorporated into a cultural management program to achieve many different goals.
+- ◆ A spiker can break up crusts on the soil surface, disrupt algae layers, and improve water infiltration. - ♦ Vertical mowing can be incorporated into a cultural management program to achieve several different goals.
 The grain of a putting green can be reduced by setting a verticutter to a depth that just nicks the surface of the turf.
-Deeper penetration of knives will stimulate new growth by cutting through stolons and rhizomes while removing accumulated thatch. - Vertical mowing depth for thatch removal should reach the bottom of the thatch layer and extend into the surface of the soil beneath the thatch. - Dethatching with a verticutter is an aggressive practice when performed on golf putting greens and they may require extensive recovery time. - Initiate vertical mowing when the thatch level reaches 0.25- to 0.5-inch thickness.
-Shallow vertical mowing should be completed at least monthly on putting greens to prevent excessive thatch accumulation. - Groomers, or miniature vertical mowers attached to the front of reels, are effective at improving the management of grain and improving plant density through the cutting of stolons. - Apply light topdressing for preventing excess thatch accumulation at the soil surface and to maintain a uniform soil profile. - For greens, use topdressing sand that meets the United States Golf Association (USGA) specifications when available to maintain consistent root zone content.
-Try to use the same source of sand over time to maintain soil profile consistency. - Apply topdressing following core aeration.
-Topdressing should be applied before solid tine aeration. - Apply light frequent topdressing following vertical mowing.
+Deeper penetration of knives will stimulate new growth by cutting through stolons and rhizomes while removing accumulated thatch. - Vertical mowing depth for thatch removal should reach the bottom of the thatch layer and extend into the surface of the soil beneath the thatch. - Dethatching with a verticutter is an aggressive practice when performed on golf putting greens and they may require extensive recovery time. - ◆ Initiate vertical mowing when the thatch level reaches 0.25- to 0.5-inch thickness.
+Shallow vertical mowing should be completed at least monthly on putting greens to prevent excessive thatch accumulation. - Groomers, or miniature vertical mowers attached to the front of reels, are effective at improving the management of grain and improving plant density through the cutting of stolons.